 With a population of about six thousand residents, Marion is a small Southwest Virginia mountain town with easy access to Hungry Mother State Park, one of Virginia’s original six state parks.
 If scenic drives are more your speed, don’t miss the Back of the Dragon, a scenic 32-mile mountain drive with more than three hundred curves – perfect for motorcycles and sports cars.

 - Hang: The Speakeasy at The General Frances Marion for classic cocktails

 - Eat: Wolfe’s BBQ, The Wooden Pickle; Dip Dogs

-- Stay: Cabins & camping at Hungry Mother State Park; General Francis Marion Hotel; The Collins House Inn.
+- Stay: Cabins & camping at Hungry Mother State Park; General Francis Marion Hotel.

 - Outfitters & Gear Shops: Hungry Mother Adventures

 - Insider Tip: Catch a live performance of traditional Appalachian music at The Lincoln Theatre, one of three existing Art Deco Mayan Revival-style theaters in America.